-These temporary malfunctions can be corrected by filling the fuel tank with good quality fuel and/or properly tightening the fuel cap.
-After three driving cycles without these or any other temporary malfunctions present, the indicator should turn off-A driving cycle consists of a cold engine startup followed by mixed city/highway driving.
+These temporary malfunctions can be corrected by filling the fuel tank with good quality fuel, properly tightening the fuel cap or letting the electrical system dry out.
+After three driving cycles without these or any other temporary malfunctions present, the $\$ indicator should stay off the next time the engine is started.
+A driving cycle consists of a cold engine startup followed by mixed city/highway driving.
 No additional vehicle service is required.

-If the [indicator remains on, have your vehicle serviced at the first available opportunity.
+If the ( ) indicator remains on, have your vehicle serviced at the first available opportunity.
+Although some malfunctions detected by the